What is the difference between 3D and 4D ultrasounds?

 How long is the 3D/4D appointment?

 Depending on the ultrasound package that you select, your session will last between 10 and 30 minutes.
 However, plan on spending up to an hour at our studio so that we can send you home with memories to last a lifetime.
-It is best to arrive a few minutes early to fill out our paperwork.
+It is best to arrive a few minutes early to fill out our paperwork if necessary.

 Are family and friends welcome to join?